baleada/docs/src/prose/logic/classes/Animateable.md

 ## Construct an `Animateable` instance
 :::

-To construct an `Animateable` instance (Object), use the `Animateable` constructor, which takes two parameters:
+To construct an `Animateable` instance (Object), use the `Animateable` constructor, which accepts two parameters:

 ::: ariaLabel="Animateable constructor parameters" classes="wide-4"
 | Parameter | Type | Required | Description |